xalaida/laravel-nuxt-docker/README.md

 - At other steps you can choose an option what you want

 ##### TODO LIST:
+- [ ] use PECL redis extension instead of predis/predis package
 - [ ] mysql branch
 - [ ] prod build (http2 + ssl)
 - [ ] laravel-echo-server container for websocket integration